airmencoders/tron-common-api/README.md

 ### docker
-`docker run -p 8080:8080 --env CONTEXTS=test registry.il2.dso.mil/tron/products/tron-common-api/tron-common-api:{version}`
+`docker run -p 8080:8080 registry.il2.dso.mil/tron/products/tron-common-api/tron-common-api:{version}`

 ### docker-compose
 Note: No external port is needed, as your api should communicate directly with the Common API.